 Barbara Brown is the senior employment lawyer in Paul Hastings’ Washington, D.C. office.
 She represents employers in the entire range of employment law matters, including:

 Ms. Brown served as the chair of the Washington, D.C. office of Paul Hastings from 2001-2013, as it more than doubled in size.
 She served as Chair of the 25,000 member Labor & Employment Law Section of the American Bar Association, and has written and spoken extensively on employment law.
 She co-authored seven editions of Equal Employment Law Update (BNA 7th ed., Fall 1999), a comprehensive treatment of appellate authority across the field of employment law and litigation, and The Legal Guide to Human Resources (Thomson/West, Supp.
 2014).
-She is a Fellow of the American College of Labor and Employment Lawyers and a former member of the Board of Trustees of the Legal Aid Society of the District of Columbia.
+She is a Fellow of the American College of Labor and Employment Lawyers, a former member of the Board of Trustees of the Legal Aid Society of the District of Columbia, and chair of the Board of Trustees of the Jewish Foundation for Group Homes.
 She graduated from Yale Law School and clerked for Judge J. Joseph Smith on the U.S. Court of Appeals for the Second Circuit.

 Darnley D. Stewart is Of Counsel to Outten & Golden LLP in New York, Co-chair of the Discrimination & Retaliation Practice Group, and Co-chair of the Lesbian, Gay, Bisexual, Transgender & Queer (LGBTQ) Workplace Rights Practice Group.
 Prior to joining the firm in 2015, Ms. Stewart was a partner at Bernstein Litowitz Berger & Grossmann LLP between 1999 and 2007, and a named partner at Giskan Solotaroff Anderson & Stewart LLP between 2008 and 2015.